wangkl1991/deal-fairly-chrome-extension/README.md

 # Deal Fairly Chrome Extension

-A modern Chrome extension that helps users identify and analyze the fairness of deals when shopping online.
+A modern Chrome extension that helps users identify and analyze the fairness of deals when shopping online or anything.

 ## Features